raganwald/YouAreDaChef/docs/quick.md

 ### What YouAreDaChef Does

-[YouAreDaChef][yadc] is a utility for meta-programming Object-Oriented JavaScript ("JS").
+[YouAreDaChef][yadc] is a utility for meta-programming Object-Oriented JavaScript.
 YouAreDaChef supports modifying JavaScript that is written in either a prototype style or a class-oriented style.
 JavaScript supports extending and redefining methods out of the box.
 YouAreDaChef takes this further by also supporting [Aspect-Oriented Programming][aop], specifically "decorating" methods with before, after, around, and guard advice.

 [yadc]: http://github.com/raganwald/YouAreDaChef
 [aop]: https://en.wikipedia.org/wiki/Aspect-oriented_programming